 2) Study plan

 Students must submit a study plan, with the advice of the supervisor, for the approval of the Graduate Panel of the Board of School of Journalism and Communication within six months after registration.
-The Division Head will help the student search for a supervisor within the first semester of study.
+The Division Head will help students search for a supervisor within the first semester of study.

 - Students are required to submit a research thesis and pass an oral examination for graduation.